-Richmond Journal of Law & Technology Volume XXI, Issue 2 Reminibility Journal of Law & Technology
+Richmond Journal of Law & Technology Volume XXI.
+Issue 2 Kichinology VOIUIILE AAI, ISSUE 2

-Acquirers where, due to contested Deals, "the need to create serious RIM support for Due Diligence processes is self-evident."
-A properly employed DDT may be uniquely placed to assist with this record-keeping function, as advanced planning for recording information associated with the Deal is traditionally underserved due to the Deal's immediacy and the fact that "storage, retrieval, retention, and preservation issues [are] often not realized until after a record is created."
+Acquirers where, due to contested Deals, "the need to create serious RIM support for Due Diligence processes is self-evident."230 A properly employed DDT may be uniquely placed to assist with this record-keeping function, as advanced planning for recording information associated with the Deal is traditionally underserved due to the Deal's immediacy and the fact that "storage, retrieval, retention, and preservation issues [are] often not realized until after a record is created."231

-[101] This is yet another component whose time has come, because despite the traditional ad hoc nature of deal record keeping that common to most organizations, the absence here has "particularly grave consequences when the value of some [Deal] documents may be very high (possibly worth millions of dollars) and the risk of loss increases drastically as the complexity of M&A workflow rises."
+[101] This is yet another component whose time has come, because despite the traditional ad hoc nature of deal record keeping that common to most organizations, the absence here has "particularly grave consequences when the value of some [Deal] documents may be very high (possibly worth millions of dollars) and the risk of loss increases drastically as the complexity of M&A workflow rises."232

-[102] Managing information and following good record keeping practices (as well as asking the right questions during the Deal) is not just a risk mitigation strategy-executives may use Deal activities as an opportunity "to build decisional consensus and document the rationale for the M&A by initiating excellence in Due Diligence recordkeeping."
-Here too, the absence of a systematic practice has "contribut[ed] to well-known M&A disasters."
+[102] Managing information and following good record keeping practices (as well as asking the right questions during the Deal) is not just a risk mitigation strategy-executives may use Deal activities as an opportunity "to build decisional consensus and document the rationale for the M&A by initiating excellence in Due Diligence recordkeeping."233 Here too, the absence of a systematic practice has "contribut[ed] to well-known M&A disasters."234

-Id., at 1.
+233 Id., at 1.